mr2527/pop_OS-win10-KVM-setup/README.md

 GRUB_CMDLINE_LINUX_DEFAULT="quiet splash amd_iommu=on"
 ```

 As mentioned in [Bryan's guide](https://github.com/bryansteiner/gpu-passthrough-tutorial/blob/master/README.md), when planning the GPU passthrough setup, it was said to blacklist the NVIDIA/AMD drivers.
 "The logic stems from the fact that since the native drivers can't attach to the GPU at boot-time, the GPU will be freed-up and available to bind to the vfio drivers instead."
 The tutorials will make you add a parameter called `pci-stub` with the PCI bus ID of the GPU you wish to use.
 I did not follow this approach and instead dynamically unbind the drivers and bind `VFIO-PCI` drivers to it.
 Alternatively, you can run this script to bind the `VFIO-PCI` drivers to the secondary card in your PC.
 But it is important to understand IOMMU groupings.
 The script provided by [Bryan here](https://github.com/bryansteiner/gpu-passthrough-tutorial/blob/master/kvm/scripts/iommu.sh) is perfectly adequate for finding IOMMU groups, but I found [this script](https://github.com/mr2527/pop_OS-win10-KVM-setup/blob/main/Scripts/iommu2.sh) to be better.

-The reason we want to use either script is to find the devices we want to passthrough (storage drivers, PCIe hardware, etc).
+The reason we want to use either script is to find the devices we want to pass through (storage drivers, PCIe hardware, etc).
 [IOMMU](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit) is a reference to the chipset device that maps virtual addresses to physical addresses on the input/output of the devices.
 At the end of this step we want to make sure that we have appropriate IOMMU groupings.
 The reason for this is you cannot separate the groupings.

 Run the script:
 ```
 ./iommu2.sh
 ```

-If you cannot run the script, with or withou sudo, then you should run:
+If you cannot run the script, with or without sudo, then you should run:
 ```
 chmod +x ./iommu2.sh
 ```